 South Australian node

-The South Australian node of the PLN is hosted at the South Australian Health and Medical Research Institute (SAHMRI) and comprises three groups, supported by the University of Adelaide, the University of South Australia and Flinders University.
+The South Australian node of the PLN is hosted at the South Australian Health and Medical Research Institute (SAHMRI) and comprises two groups, supported by the University of Adelaide, the University of South Australia and Flinders University.

 David Lynn is based at the SAHMRI Infection and Immunity theme, where he investigates the regulation of the innate immune system from a genome-wide or systems-level perspective.